 Discover examples of educational, competency, earnings, and nursing career advancement goals to help you plot your way forward on your nursing career path.

 Setting professional nursing goals is essential to advancing your career as a nurse.
-Whether your current focus is earning an advanced nursing degree, finding a leadership position, or becoming competent in an area of specialization, successful career advancement combines experience, skill-building education, and strategic planning.
-Use this guide to understand the reasons for setting goals and examples of nursing goals you can use as inspiration to develop your own.
+Your current focus could be earning an advanced nursing degree, moving into a leadership position, or becoming competent in a specialized area.
+Whatever it may be, successful career advancement requires experience, skill-building education, and strategic planning.

 Your goals can focus on anything that helps you in your professional nursing career.
 Establish goals that fit your nursing career path and commit to achieving them.